Unapologetically Cajun. Those two words sum up what it’s like to experience Louisiana’s Cajun Bayou.

-During the scenic drive, you will see many shrimp boats and industrial boats, a handful of local businesses, a small cemetery, and several lock and dam areas.
+During the scenic drive, you will see many shrimp boats and industrial boats.
+There are a handful of local businesses, a small cemetery, and several lock and dam areas.

 If you find something that catches your eye, I suggest pulling over for a moment to take it in.